-- A God Am I: Hickey believes this of himself, even as he watches The Thing devour his band of cannibal mutineers.
+- A God Am I: Hickey believes this of himself, even as he watches the Tuunbaq devour his band of cannibal mutineers.

 - He Knows Too Much: Hickey decides John Irving must die after he catches him and Magnus Manson with their pants down.
-Irving isn't interested in denouncing them, but Hickey carries out his plan, to all their detriment.
+Irving isn't interested in denouncing them, but Hickey carries out his plan anyway, to all their detriment.